 You see, an idea is real.
 It’s an intangible reality that’s as real as any physical manifestation.
 Faith is real.
 Hope is real.
 Love is real.
-No one outside of Karl Marx would call me crazy for believing that.
-But if I said to you that I would only believe Faith was real if I saw it standing before me, then I’d have earned my right to a padded cell.
+No one but of Karl Marx would call me crazy for believing that.
+But if I said that I would only believe Faith was real if it stood before me and I touched the proverbial scars in its hands, then I’d have earned my right to a padded cell.

 Dana Scully is an idea.
-She started out in the mind of Chris Carter the Beloved, she was translated into the written word by various scribes, she was interpreted in the body of Gillian Anderson the Sacred, she was relayed through a series of messengers, directors, photographers and editors, and finally, she was accepted by faith into the hearts and minds of many a television addict.
+She started out in the mind of Chris Carter the Beloved; she was translated into the written word by various scribes; she was interpreted in the body of Gillian Anderson the Sacred; she was relayed through a series of messengers, directors, photographers and editors; and at last, she was accepted by faith into the hearts and minds of many a television addict.

 How can the viewer claim to know more than the creator?
 In my defense, I instinctively knew from watching the real Dana Scully what her Pygmalion-like creator may have still been in denial about, that come what may, she was falling in love with Fox Mulder.
 It didn’t matter what anyone else said, including Chris Carter.
 Scully told me.
 It was the gospel truth.

-Philip Padgett, Scully’s creepy admirer, is a not so subtle, if far less socially adept, substitute for Carter himself as the writer whose character has escaped his control long enough to writer her own script while he wasn’t looking.
+Philip Padgett, Scully’s creepy admirer, is a not so subtle, if far less socially adept, substitute for Carter himself — a writer whose character has escaped his control long enough to write her own script while he wasn’t looking.
 Like I said, intangible ≠ unreal.
 Scully is so much her own person, such a fully fleshed idea, that Padgett can no longer predict her choices.
 The question is then, did he ever really?
 Where does the writer’s intention end and the real Dana Scully begin?

 I don’t know the answer to that exactly but I know that it’s not just the writer who creates her.
-According to that same game of Telephone I mentioned above, the idea of Dana Scully is communicated to a series of people through a series of mediums and the method of communication is in part what shapes her.
+According to that earlier game of Telephone, the idea of Dana Scully is communicated to a series of people through a series of mediums and the method of communication itself is in part what shapes her.

 In a lot of ways, I bet life is easier for a novelist than a television writer.
 A novelist creates and idea and shapes it with words, communicating directly with his audience.
 A television writer sees his vision revised by several sets of minds and hands until what the viewers at home see may or may not be recognizable to him.
 But that’s just tough cookies.

 Is it a wonder fans sometimes act like they own Scully?
 We’re partially responsible for creating her.
 Not that any of us can take credit for the original brilliance of idea that she is, but we’ve taken that idea and obsessed over it until it’s taken a concrete form in our own minds; she’s a shared idea.
-10 Philes from 10 different countries with 10 different perspectives could sit around and talk about her like they all know her… because they all do.
+Ten Philes from ten different countries with ten different perspectives could sit around and talk about her like they all know her… because they all do.
 Great fiction tends to work like that.
 (For instance, I recognized Hogwarts the instant I saw it on the big screen.
 I had already seen it in my mind’s eye, after all.
-Funny, but my best friend whose mind’s eye doesn’t belong to me recognized it too.)
+Funny, but my best friend and her mind’s eye recognized it too.)
 And great characters live on long after you stop reading or watching them.